armdevvel/jdk17u-winarm32/README.md

 # JDK 17 for Windows RT armv7

+Credits to @Moresteck for their work on this

 ## Prerequisites:
 - Visual Studio Community 2022 (English ONLY!
 Uninstall non-English language packs)
 - latest MSVC v143 2022 C++ build tools for ARM architecture, installed separately through Visual Studio Installer